DipCrai/YTDownloaderNew/Readme.md

 5. Run `server.exe` and follow the on-screen instructions.

 ### Firefox-based browsers
+*The extension will work until the browser or PC is restarted.
 1. Download the latest `YTDownloaderNew.zip` and unpack the archive.
 2. Go to `about:debugging`.
 3. Go to `This Firefox`.